maratai/crashhawk-cyberdeck/build_guide.md

 Without battery or case, this is a build costing a bit north of $100 USD not including shipping and/or tax; with battery, closer to $150 USD.
-If you skip the smol keyboard and already have some USB-A or Bluetooth keyboard lying around etc, you may need to spend less.
+If you skip the smol keyboard and already have some USB-A or Bluetooth keyboard lying around etc, you may be able to spend less.

 # Weight
 Total weight/mass of everything (display + computer + keyboard + battery +